The best dandruff shampoo for men controls flakes, oil production, and itchiness without completely drying out your hair.

 Men wanting to manage the itchy scalp and patches from psoriasis often have to use a prescription gel to address the inflammation, with Zithranol-RR, Dovonex, Taclonex, Vectical, or Tazorac being a few solutions.

-The Best Dandruff Shampoo Types
+The Various Types of Best Dandruff Shampoo for Men

 As the first stage for tackling dandruff, men are recommended to use a medicated shampoo over the counter with one of the following ingredients:

 Pyrithione zinc offers both antibacterial and antifungal properties.
 Several washes targets the fungus growing on your scalp to reduce flaking, while more gentle formulas eliminate potential dryness.
-Among the popular and recommended pyrithione zinc-based shampoos for men are DermaZinc, Jason Dandruff Relief, and Head & Shoulders products.
+Among the popular and recommended pyrithione zinc-based dandruff shampoos for men are DermaZinc, Jason Dandruff Relief, and Head & Shoulders products.

 Selenium sulfide works as an antifungal agent to control the fungus on your scalp and reduce the buildup of skin cells and subsequent flaking.
 An ingredient in Head & Shoulders Intensive and Selsun Blue formulas, selenium sulfide shampoo also have potential to discolor light or dyed hair.